 These great dancers were all the rage in years past.
 People would come from miles around just to get a glimpse of such talent.
 When on the dance floor.

 Here’s an overview of the most talented dancers and what we can still learn from a careful study of these illustrious careers.

 Ruth St. Denis

-Born in 1879 in Newark, New Jersey, Ruth St. Denis was 36 when she and her husband started Denishawn School of Dancing and Related Arts.
+Born in 1879 in Newark, New Jersey, Ruth St. Denis was 36 when she and her husband started the Denishawn School of Dancing and Related Arts.

 The school was started after she had already gained traction in her career as a contemporary dancer.
-Not only was her work as a dancer respected, Ruth St. Denis was considered to be a great innovator.
+Not only was her work as a dancer respected, but Ruth St. Denis was also considered to be a great innovator.

 She is said to have influenced nearly every stage of American dance.
 Indeed, her influence can still be felt today.
 Any in-depth study of dance will mention her name and outline her work in service of the Art.